Jopie64/crossbar-starter/README.md

 * JavaScript
 * C++

+and for all four WAMP roles:

+* Caller
+* Callee
+* Publisher
+* Subscriber

-The templates are kept in sync with Crossbar.io, Autobahn and with each other, so you have a complete set of working code to start on.
+All templates are Docker based and kept in sync with Crossbar.io, Autobahn and with each other, so you have a complete set of working code that can be run immediately.

-All code is liberally licensed under the MIT and can be used in any licensing context.
+The templates are liberally licensed under the MIT and can be used as a starting point in any licensing context.

 ## How to start

-### Crossbar.io

 > The following describes running Crossbar.io via Docker, which is the quickest and easiest way.
 An alternative for running Crossbar.io without Docker is [installation into a Python virtualenv](http://asciinema.org/a/e9jpon411vb7w82c7fpikha6d
 ).